lightray22/andromeda-desktop-clients/README.md

 If no folder/filesystem ID is provided, the "SuperRoot" will be mounted containing all filesystems and other special folders.

+The FUSE client can either connect to a remote server via HTTP by specifying a URL with `-s`, or it can run the server as a local program by specifying the path with `-p`.
+Using `-p` as a flag rather than an option will attempt to use $PATH to find the server.

 ### Debug

 Using the `-d int` or `--debug int` option turns on debug.